Dryander National Park Whitsundays

 In an emergency, phone Triple Zero (000).
 You could try contacting other vessels in the vicinity on VHF radio.

-We highly recommend you visit the Triple Zero website before visiting the national park.
-You can also download the free emergency + app before you leave home, the GPS functionality can provide critical location details to emergency services.
+We recommend you visit the Triple Zero website before visiting the national park.
+You can download the free emergency + app before your leave home, the GPS functionality can provide critical location details to emergency services.
+Important: if there is no mobile coverage on any network, you will not be able to reach the Emergency Call Service via a mobile phone.

 Before you visit